Search for sub-GeV dark particles in $\eta\to\pi^0+\rm{invisible}$ decay

 The remaining background contributions, such as $\jpsi\to\gamma\eta_c\to\gamma K^+K^-\pi^0$, $\jpsi\to\phi\eta\to K^+K^-\pi^0\pi^0\pi^0$, among others, are suppressed with a requirement on the invariant mass of $K^+K^-\pi^0$, $M_{K^+K^-\pi^0}$.
 The selection criteria are optimized using the Punzi-optimization method~\cite{Punzi:2003bu} based on the MC samples to maximize the signal-to-noise ratio.
 The $S$ signals with different masses are anticipated to exhibit distinct distributions of $M_{K^+K^-\pi^0}$, and the optimized selection criteria are expected to differ accordingly.
 For $S$ with masses in the ranges of [0,165)\,MeV/$c^2$, [165,305)\,MeV/$c^2$, and [305,400]\,MeV/$c^2$, the $M_{K^+K^-\pi^0}$ criteria are set to be less than 2.7, 2.15, and $2.0\gevcc$, and the selected samples are called Type I, II, and III, respectively.
 With the above selection criteria, the signal efficiency is estimated from the signal MC samples, varying from 17.55\% to 44.28\% for $S$ with different masses.

 The number of signal events of $\eta\to\pi^0S$ is extracted from an unbinned extended maximum likelihood fit to the distribution of the square of the missing mass, defined as:

-where $p_{\rm{c.m.s.}}$ is the four-momentum of the $e^+e^-$ center-of-mass system in the laboratory frame, $p_{K^{\pm}}$ ($p_{\pi^0}$) is the four-momentum of $K^{\pm}$ ($\pi^0$) from the kinematic fit.
+where $E_{\rm{c.m.s.}}$ is the center-of-mass energy, and $E_i$ ($\overrightarrow{P}_i$) represents the energy (momentum) of particle $i$ from the kinematic fit in the center-of-mass frame, with $i = K^+,K^-,\pi^0$.
 The distributions of $M^2_{\rm{miss}}$ for the three types of selected candidates are shown in Fig.~\ref{fig:fit_DT}.
 In the fit, the signal shape is described by the simulated shape convolved with a Gaussian resolution function $G(\mu,\sigma)$, where $\mu$ and $\sigma$ are constrained (referred to as the Gaussian constraint) to the values estimated from the control sample of $J/\psi\to\phi\eta\to K^+K^-\gamma\gamma$.
 The decay width of $S$, dominated by $S\to\chi\bar{\chi}$, is neglected compared to the experimental resolution.
 The background shape is described with a first-order polynomial function for the selected sample of Type I and with a second-order polynomial function for the selected samples of Type II and III.
 The signal and the background yields are all free in the fit.

 The fit results are presented in Fig.~\ref{fig:fit_DT}, with examples for the masses of $S$ set to 0~MeV/$c^2$ (a), 240~MeV/$c^2$ (b), and 360~MeV/$c^2$ (c).
 The maximum signal significance ($m_S=240\mevcc$) is found to be less than $2\sigma$, indicating that no significant signal candidates have been observed.
 The signal significance is calculated by $\sqrt{2\ln(\mathcal{L}/\mathcal{L}_0)}$, where $\mathcal{L}$ is the maximum likelihood obtained from the fit, and $\mathcal{L}_0$ is the maximum likelihood for $N_{\rm{sig}}=0$.